conda-forge/conda-forge.github.io/docs/maintainer/adding_pkgs.md

 #### CI-files

-These are the CI configuration files for service providers like Azure and TravisCI.
+These are the CI configuration files for service providers like Azure.

 <a id="conda-forge-yml"></a>